lumapps/lumapps-extensions-templates/docs/customizations-api/javascript/use-cases.md

 Adding this code snippet to the application will hide the search box from your LumApps site.

-## Add links to other administration tools, either external or internal to LumApps
+## Add links to other administration tools

 The settings target is a great way of adding links that will only be displayed for users that have the sufficient access rights to see the [settings icon](https://docs.lumapps.com/docs/explore-l3451406716743173#l34173657923168954).